model-checking/kani/docs/src/dev-assess.md

 Assess will normally build just like `cargo kani` or `cargo build`, whereas `scan` will find all cargo packages beneath the current directory, even in unrelated workspaces.
 Thus, 'scan' may be helpful in the case where the user has a choice of packages and is looking for the easiest to get started with (in addition to the Kani developer use-case, of aggregating statistics across many packages).

-(Tip: Assess may need to run for awhile, so try using `screen`, `tmux` or `nohup` to avoid terminating the process if, for example, an ssh connection breaks.)
+(Tip: Assess may need to run for awhile, so try using `screen`, `tmux` or `nohup` to avoid terminating the process if, for example, an ssh connection breaks.
+Some tests can also consume huge amounts of ram when run through Kani, so you may wish to use `ulimit -v 6000000` to prevent any processes from using more than 6GB.
+You can also limit the number of concurrent tests that will be run by providing e.g. `-j 4`, currently as a prepended argument, like `--enable-unstable` or `--workspace` in the examples above.)

 ## What assess does